nikakogho/PersonalizedFeed/docs/system-design.md

 * Validates tenant + API key + hashed user ID headers.
 * Loads `TenantConfig` and `UserSignals`.
 * Fetches candidate videos with lightweight retrieval + maturity filtering.
-  * We assume the globally popular tenant-specific set of 500 or fewer videos are fetched here.
+  * We choose that the globally popular tenant-specific set of 500 or fewer videos are fetched here.
 * Runs ranking pipeline (feature extraction → model → diversification).
 * Returns ranked feed with mode `personalized` or `fallback`.
 * Accepts batched user events and forwards them into the ingestion pipeline via `IUserEventSink`: